Finally! You can now buy the Y-Brush 10-second toothbrush

 And what does that efficiency cost you?
 The Y-Brush costs $125.
 For comparison, Colgate's smart electric toothbrush costs $100 and Oral-B's Bluetooth equipped Genius Pro 8000 toothbrush costs $180.
 You can order the Y-Brush online but it won't ship until March.

 The unique toothbrush has been tested in-vitro as well as with a research panel of 3,000 consumers.
-The Y-Brush is currently undergoing a clinical study.
+The Y-Brush will undergo a clinical study in France over the coming months.
 While the Y-Brush is changing the way you brush your teeth, you still need to floss regularly.

 Originally published earlier this week.